Criticism of the response to the Grenfell Tower fire: Stay-put policy

 The fire safety policy for Grenfell Tower was that residents were advised to stay in their flats ("stay put") if a fire broke out in the building, unless it was affecting their flat.
-This is the standard policy for high rise buildings in the United Kingdom and elsewhere in the world.
+This is the standard policy for high rise buildings in the United Kingdom but not accepted practice in many other countries.
 It relies on the assumption that construction standards such as concrete and fire-resistant doors will allow firefighters to contain a fire within one flat.
 This was not possible at Grenfell Tower, as the fire spread rapidly via the exterior.
 Due to this policy, the building was not designed to be fully evacuated.
 There was only a single narrow staircase, and no centrally activated system of fire alarms that could alert residents.

 In a July 2014 Grenfell Tower regeneration newsletter, the KCTMO instructed residents to stay in their flat in case of a fire ("Our longstanding 'stay put' policy stays in force until you are told otherwise") and stated that the front doors for each unit could survive a fire for up to 30 minutes.
-The May 2016 newsletter had a similar message, adding that it was on the advice of the Fire Brigade:
+The May 2016 newsletter had a similar message, adding that it was on the advice of the LFB:

 The advice was repeated to residents who called the fire service.
 The policy was withdrawn at 02:47, when control room staff were instead told to advise residents to evacuate if possible.
 At 04:14, the police told onlookers to contact anyone still trapped in the building and tell them to attempt to evacuate immediately.

 Many survivors argued that they would have died had they followed the "stay put" advice.
 Sadiq Khan, the Mayor of London, also criticised the policy: "Thankfully residents didn't take that advice but fled".
 He added, "These are some of the questions that have to be answered.
 We have lots of people in London living in tower blocks ...
 We can't have people's lives being put at risk because of bad advice or lack of maintenance."
 In her report, Barbara Lane concluded that the principles required for the "stay put" policy to work failed once the fire started spreading across the exterior.